Nehemiah 1 – Nehemiah’s Prayer

 a.
 I pray: Prayer is essential to leadership.
 If your vision is so big that only God can accomplish it, then you obviously must pray.
 If prayer isn’t absolutely necessary to accomplish your vision, your goal isn’t big enough.

 i.
-It appears that Nehemiah prayed for four months before he did anything (Nehemiah 2:1).
-Later, when the work of rebuilding the walls actually begins, it only takes 52 days to finish the job.
-But that 52-day project had a four-month foundation of prayer.
+It appears that Nehemiah prayed for four months before he did anything (Nehemiah 1:1-4 and 2:1).
+Later, when the work of rebuilding the walls began, it only took 52 days to finish the job.
+Yet that 52-day project had a four-month foundation of prayer.

 ii.
 Nehemiah took his pain and stress to God in prayer – and seemingly, was able to leave it there.
 Prayer will relieve your stress.
 You may be trying to relieve stress through entertainment, but all that does is divert your attention.
 Entertainment doesn’t give any solutions to stress.
 Prayer will give you strength; when you wait on the Lord in prayer, He will renew your strength (Isaiah 40:31).

 b.
-I pray, LORD God of heaven: Humility begins by simply understanding there is a God enthroned in the heavens, and I am not Him!
-Nehemiah recognizes exactly who God is: LORD God of heaven… great and awesome God… who keep Your covenant… and mercy… with those You love.
+I pray, LORD God of heaven: Humility begins by simply understanding there is a God enthroned in the heavens, and I am not Him.
+Nehemiah recognized exactly who God is, describing Him with many magnificent titles: LORD God of heaven, O great and awesome God, You who keep Your covenant and mercy with those who love You.

 i.
 God will allow you to be fruitless to expose your need for total dependence.